skip to content

 Unearned revenue

-Income should be deferred where it has been received by the department in advance of the goods or services being supplied (e.g. trading, course fees).
+Income should be deferred where it has been received by the institution in advance of the goods or services being supplied (e.g. trading, course fees).
 If income received in advance is not deferred, it will be credited and shown in the incorrect financial year.

 Appendix B provides guidance on processing unearned revenue or, in case of queries, please contact the General Ledger Helpdesk.